LuaGunsX/Roblox-DHTML-RCE/README.md

 # How to patch
 Unfortunately, there is no possible way to patch this unless if you use a client that is newer than January 2008.
 # Example
-The following code below is a LocalScript that first runs VBScript, which runs shell, and that shell code later opens calc.exe.
+The following code below is a LocalScript that first runs VBScript, which runs Shell code, and that Shell code later opens calc.exe.
 ```lua
 local w = game:GetService("HtmlService"):NewWindow()